 One of the most popular tourist attractions in Salt Lake City is touring Temple Square and the Tabernacle.

 You can tour this amazing religious building for free.
-If the choir is rehearsing or giving a recital, you can sit in for free.
+You can sit in for free if the choir is rehearsing or giving a recital.
 If you are interested in watching the choir perform, then you will want to visit the Tabernacle on a Sunday when their normal morning performances are delivered.

 If you or your kids are interested in learning more about the Mormons in Salt Lake City, Utah, or if you would like a great view of the city, then take the free Mormon Church Office Building Tour!

 The Mormon Church Office Building can be found at 50 East North Temple Street.
-This tour will show you around not only Temple Square, the fabulous artwork inside the building, as well as take you to the observation platform found on the 26th floor.
+This tour will show you around not only Temple Square, the fabulous artwork inside the building and take you to the observation platform on the 26th floor.

 This is a great vantage point for taking photographs of the Salt Lake City cityscape and natural landscape.